A cover letter serves as an introduction to your resume, outlining your qualifications and the reasons you are the best applicant for the position.

 After making a more detailed case for why you would make a good candidate for the company, you also need to demonstrate how your skills and abilities meet or exceed the prospective employer’s expectations.
 You can do this by including specific examples of when you demonstrated the skills and abilities needed for the job in question.
 You can also use numbers and statistics to quantify your qualifications, which helps you stand out from the competition.

-For example, if the prospective employer requires candidates who have extensive experience in a particular sector, for example, SEO skills, you can mention that you previously designed a captivating software application that included a dynamic search engine that ranked within the top 5 results for a particular keyword across multiple web pages across the world.
-A URL link to this particular website could also be provided to support these claims.
+If the prospective employer requires candidates who have extensive experience in a particular sector, SEO skills, you can mention that you previously designed a captivating software application that included a dynamic search engine that ranked within the top 5 results for a particular keyword across multiple web pages across the world.

 Step 6: End with a call to action